-The main activity of the legal section is providing free legal aid – offering general legal information and advice and drafting petitions, which facilitates users’ access to courts and other administrative bodies.
+The main activity of the legal department is providing free legal aid – offering general legal information and advice and drafting petitions, which facilitates the users’ access to courts and other administrative bodies.

 Free legal aid is offered in Zagreb, Rijeka, Karlovac, Knin, Pakrac, Vukovar, Beli Manastir, Daruvar, Korenica, Gračac, Benkovac, Obrovac, Petrinja, Glina, Vrginmost, Hrvatska Kostajnica and Novi Sad.
-The issues that are given the most space in the legal programme are the issues of property rights and housing care, status issues, issues with reconstruction, retirement and labour rights and right to health care.
-In solving these issues, the legal section cooperates with units of local self-government, relevant administrative bodies, similar non- government associations and international organisations.
-Free legal aid is provided to the citizens of the Republic of Croatia and to foreigners who turn to the Serb National Council (SNV).
+The issues given the greatest prominence in the legal program are issues of property rights and housing care, status issues, issues of damage and reconstruction, retirement and labour rights and the right to healthcare.
+In solving these issues, the legal section cooperates with units of local government, relevant administrative bodies, similar NGOs and international organisations.
+Free legal aid is provided to the citizens of the Republic of Croatia and to foreigners who appeal to the Serb National Council (SNV).

-Serbs used to be constituent people in the Socialist Republic of Croatia and when Croatia became independent, they became a national minority.
-During and after the war in the nineties their position was made more difficult – many left in the first years, and many of those who stayed were characterised as the only culprits for the war and war crimes and exposed to various attacks (evictions, sackings and even murders).
-The biggest exodus of Serbs occurred in August 1995, during the military-police operation Storm, when within several days, 200,000 persons fled from the territory of the former area of SAO Krajina.
+Serbs used to be a constituent nation in the Socialist Republic of Croatia and when Croatia became independent, they became a national minority.
+During and after the war of the 1990s, their position was made more difficult – many left in the first years, and many of those who stayed were perceived as the only culprits for the war and war crimes and exposed to various attacks (evictions, sackings and even murder).
+The biggest exodus of Serbs occurred in August 1995, during the military-police operation Storm, when 200,000 persons fled from the territory of the former area of SAO Krajina in a matter of several days.

-Those who remained were under physical threat – their property was being stolen and many were killed – all this was happening without an appropriate response from the authorities.
-Due to inefficient work of the prosecution and the Croatian judiciary, the concrete perpetrators were only rarely brought to justice for crimes committed against Serb victims.
+Those who remained were under physical threat – their property was stolen and appropriated and many were killed – while all of this happened without an appropriate response from the authorities.
+Due to the inefficient work of the prosecution and the Croatian judiciary, the exact perpetrators were only rarely brought to justice for crimes committed against Serb victims.

-Refugees are mostly not returning because areas where they used to live are underdeveloped in terms of infrastructure, they are discriminated against and faced with administrative obstacles.
+Refugees mostly do not return because the areas where they used to live remain underdeveloped in terms of infrastructure, they face discrimination and various administrative obstacles.

-In 2002, following pressure from the international community, a Constitutional Act on Rights of the National Minorities was adopted.
-It guarantees rights and “positive” measures aimed to achieve active and efficient participation of minorities in the society, public spaces and at all levels of power.
-The law provides additional guarantees of equality – e.g. proportional representation in bodies of state administration, judiciary, and police.
-The Act also stipulates that, under the same conditions, members of minorities have the advantage in filling positions in the mentioned bodies.
-Unfortunately, these solutions are not applied in practice, which is weakening the significance and legal power of the Constitutional Act.
+In 2002, following pressures from the international community, the Constitutional Act on the Rights of National Minorities was adopted in Croatia.
+It guarantees the rights and “positive” measures aimed at achieving active and efficient participation of minorities in the society, public spaces and at all levels of governance.
+The Act provides additional guarantees of equality – e.g. proportional representation in bodies of state administration, judiciary, and police.
+The Act also stipulates that, under the same conditions, members of minorities have an advantage in filling positions in the above-mentioned bodies.
+Unfortunately, these solutions are not applied in practice, which weakens the significance and legal force of this Constitutional Act.

-According to SNV‘s research, the percentage of Serbs employed in public administration dropped from 2.35% in 2013 to 2.11% in 2018.
-In 2018 Serbs were registered to be underrepresented in local and regional self-government where they make only 1.86%, while the representation of Serbs in judiciary totals 2.1%.
+According to SNV’s research, the percentage of Serbs employed in public administration dropped from 2.35% in 2013 to 2.11% in 2018.
+In 2018, Serbs were registered to be underrepresented in local and regional self-government where they only make up 1.86%, while the representation of Serbs in judiciary totals 2.1%.

 Links